Windows API: History

 One of the largest changes to the Windows API was the transition from Win16 (shipped in Windows 3.1 and older) to Win32 (Windows NT and Windows 95 and up).
 While Win32 was originally introduced with Windows NT 3.1 and Win32s allowed use of a Win32 subset before Windows 95, it was not until Windows 95 that widespread porting of applications to Win32 began.
 To ease the transition, in Windows 95, for developers outside and inside Microsoft, a complex scheme of API thunks was used that could allow 32-bit code to call into 16-bit code (for most of Win16 APIs) and vice versa.
 Flat thunks allowed 32-bit code to call into 16-bit libraries, and the scheme was used extensively inside Windows 95's libraries to avoid porting the whole OS to Win32 in one batch.
 In Windows NT, the OS was pure 32-bit, except parts for compatibility with 16-bit applications, and only generic thunks were available to thunk from Win16 to Win32, as for Windows 95.
 The Platform SDK shipped with a compiler that could produce the code needed for these thunks.
 Versions of 64-bit Windows are also able to run 32-bit applications via WoW64.
 The SysWOW64 folder located in the Windows folder on the OS drive contains several tools to support 32-bit applications.

-Versions

-Almost every new version of Microsoft Windows has introduced its own additions and changes to the Windows API.
-The name of the API, however, remained consistent between different Windows versions, and name changes were kept limited to major architectural and platform changes for Windows.
-Microsoft eventually changed the name of the then current Win32 API family into Windows API and made it into a catch-all term for both past and future API versions.
+Major versions

+Each version of Microsoft Windows contains a version of Windows API, and almost every new version of Microsoft Windows has introduced additions and changes to the Windows API.

+The name, Windows API, refers to essentially the same capability in each version of Windows, but there is another name for this capability that is based on major architectural aspects of the Windows version that contains it.
+When there was only one version, it was simply called Windows API.
+Then, when the first major update was made, Microsoft gave it the name Win32 and gave the first version the name Win16.
+The term Windows API refers to both versions and all subsequently developed major versions.